 Believe us.
 The enthusiasm of middle-aged women will impart a rejuvenating zeal in you.
 It is a folk dance with a twist.
 You can’t anticipate what would be the next movement of the dance.

 Laho is a worth-watching folk & tribal dance from Meghalaya.
-Performed by Jaintia community on auspicious festivals, Laho is one of the most popular folk & tribal dances of northeast India.
+Performed by the Jaintia community on auspicious festivals, Laho is one of the most popular folk & tribal dances of northeast India.
 It is a folk dance with partners.
 Men and women clad themselves in colorful dresses and perform Laho together.

 Unlike other tribal and folk dances of India, Laho dance doesn’t need a drum or any musical instruments.
 Generally, the performers recite rhythmic couplets themselves.
 The dance starts at a slow pace.
-As it proceeds, it takes momentum and ends a high tempo.
+As it proceeds, it takes momentum and ends at a high tempo.

 Tripura presents its unique art through its tribal dance Hojagiri.
-The dance is predominantly popular among Riang Clan of Tripura.
-It is performed by 5-6 young girls on the occasion of Hojagiri festival which generally falls after the 3rd day of Dussehra.
+The dance is predominantly popular among the Riang Clan of Tripura.
+It is performed by 5-6 young girls on the occasion of the Hojagiri festival which generally falls after the 3rd day of Dussehra.
 In fact, it is a religious ceremony to appease Goddess Laxmi.

 DHOL CHOLOM: MANIPUR